hancock-da/species-distribution-modelling/README.md

 > Species occurrence records from: *GBIF.org (10 December 2021) GBIF Occurrence Download https://doi.org/10.15468/dl.u9qgut*

 > Hao, T., Elith, J., Guillera-Arroita, G. & Lahoz-Monfort, J.J.
 (2019) ‘A review of evidence about use and performance of species distribution modelling ensembles like BIOMOD’, Diversity and Distributions, 25(5), pp. 839–852.

+# License

+This project is licensed under the MIT license - see LICENSE.txt file for more details.